UW University of Wisconsin Fount

 Summary

-Reitz also performs engine experiments using two fully instrumented single-cylinder research diesel engines equipped with programmable high-pressure electronic fuel injection systems.
-The experimental results are used to study the effect of fuel injection characteristics (including variable rate and multiple injections) on diesel engine soot and NOx emissions, as well as to provide validation data for the computer models.
+Reitz' engine experiments used fully instrumented single-cylinder research diesel engines equipped with high-pressure electronic fuel injection systems.
+The experimental results are used to study the effect of fuel injection characteristics (such as variable rate and multiple injections) on diesel engine soot and NOx emissions, as well as to develop injection strategies for Low Temperature Combustion engines.
+The engine experiments also provide validation data for the computer models.
+The computer models have been used in combination with genetic algorithm search techniques to find optimum engine designs.

-Before joining the university in 1989, Reitz spent six years at the General Motors Research Laboratories, three years as a research staff member at Princeton University, and two years as a research scientist at the Courant Institute of Mathematical Sciences, New York University.
+Prof. Reitz was awarded Emeritus Professor status in the Mechanical Engineering Department in August of 2015.
+Before joining the university in 1989, he spent six years at the General Motors Research Laboratories, three years as a research staff member at Princeton University, and two years as a research scientist at the Courant Institute of Mathematical Sciences, New York University.

-He is a consultant to many industries and is a member of the Combustion Institute and the Society of Automotive Engineers.
-He has served on the executive board of the Institute of Liquid Atomization and Spraying Systems--North and South America.
+Prof. Reitz is a consultant to many industries.
+He is a member of the Combustion Institute and is a Fellow member of the Society of Automotive Engineers and of the American Society of Mechanical Engineers.
+He has served on the executive board of the Institute of Liquid Atomization and Spraying Systems--North and South America, and is a former director of the UW-Madison Mechanical Engineering Department's Engine Research Center.
+He is the Editor-in-Chief of the Frontiers Journal of Engine and Automotive Engineering and is co-Editor (Americas) of the International Journal of Engine Research.